+Ray Stata Professional Experience and Background

-Mr. Stata has served as our Chairman of the Board of Directors since 1973 and served as an executive officer of our Company from its inception until April 2012.
+Chairman of the Board of Directors Mr. Stata has served as our Chairman of the Board of Directors since 1973 an served as an executive officer of our Company from its inception until April 2012.
 Mr. Stata served as our Chief Executive Officer from 1973 to November 1996 and as our President from 1971 to November 1991.

+Director since: 1965

+Age: 84 Key Qualifications and Expertise

-We believe Mr. Stata's qualifications to serve on our Board of Directors include more than 50 years of experience and leadership in the semiconductor industry, including as our founder, our Chairman for 43 years and formerly as our President for 20 years.
+Committee(s): None We believe Mr. Stata's qualifications to serve on our Board of Directors include more than 50 years of experience and leadership in the semiconductor industr including as our founder, our Chairman for 43 years and formerly as our President for 20 years.
 If re-elected, Mr. Stata will continue to serve as our Chairman of the Board of Directors in 2019.

+Other Public Company Boards

-Current None
+Current Past 5 Years

-None

-Proposal 1 - Election of Directors

-Vincent Roche

-President and Chief Executive Officer

-Director since: 2013

-Committee(s): None
+None None

-Mr. Roche has served as President of Analog Devices since 2012 and was appointed Chief Executive Officer and elected as a director in 2013.
+Professional Experience and Background Vincent Roche President and Chief Executive Officer Director since: 2013 Age: 58 Committee(s): None Mr. Roche has served as President of Analog Devices since 2012 and was appointed Chief Executive Officer and elected as a director in 2013.
 Under his leadership, ADI has extended its market leadership and grown to more than \$6 billion in revenue in fiscal 2018.
 Mr. Roche began his career at ADI in 1988 and has served in key positions spanning corporate leadership, worldwide sales, strategic marketing, business development, and product management over his more than 30-year tenure at ADI.

-We believe that Mr. Roche's qualifications to serve on the Board of Directors include his leadership role in the Company and his deep knowledge of the Company's products, markets, customers, culture and organization.
+Key Qualifications and Expertise We believe that Mr. Roche's qualifications to serve on the Board of Directors include his leadership role in the Company and his deep knowledge of the Company's products, markets, customers, culture and organization.
+Other Public Company Boards CurrentPast 5 YearsAcacia Communications, Inc.None James A. Champy Presiding Director Independent Director since: 2003 Age: 76 Committee(s): Nominating and Corporate Governance Professional Experience and BackgroundMr.
+Champy retired in 2010 as Vice President of the Dell/Perot Systems business unit of Dell, Inc., a computer and technology services company.

-Current Past 5 Years Acacia Communications, Inc. None

-James A. Champy

-Presiding Director

-Committee(s): Nominating and Corporate Governance

-Mr. Champy retired in 2010 as Vice President of the Dell/Perot Systems business unit of Dell, Inc., a computer and technology services company.
 He was previously a Vice President and the Chairman of Consulting at Perot Systems Corporation from 1996 to November 2009.
 He served as a director of Perot Systems Corporation from 1996 to 2004.
-Mr. Champy is the author of several business books and is a Life Member of the MIT Corporation, the governing body of the Massachusetts Institute of Technology.

-We believe Mr. Champy's qualifications to serve on our Board of Directors include his expertise in corporate strategy development and his organizational acumen.

-Anantha P. Chandrakasan

-Committee(s): None

-Dr. Chandrakasan has served as the Dean of the School of Engineering at Massachusetts Institute of Technology, or MIT, a private research university, since 2017, and the Vannevar Bush Professor of Electrical Engineering and Computer Science since 2003.
-He also co-chairs the MIT-IBM Watson AI Lab and chairs the MIT-SenseTime Alliance on Artificial Intelligence and J-Clinic, the Abdul Latif Jameel Clinic for Machine Learning in Health at MIT.
-From July 2011 to June 2017, Dr. Chandrakasan was the head of MIT's Department of Electrical Engineering and Computer Science (EECS).
-He is an IEEE fellow, and in 2015 he was elected to the National Academy of Engineering.

-We believe Dr. Chandrakasan's qualifications to serve on our Board of Directors include his deep understanding of complex technologies and experience driving innovation.
+Mr. Champy is the author of several business books and is a Life Member of the MIT Corporation, the governing body of the Massachusetts Institute of Technology.Key Qualifications and Expertise We believe Mr. Champy's qualifications to serve on our Board of Directors include his expertise in corporate strategy development and his organizationa acumen.Other Public Company Boards CurrentPast 5 Years of None None Anantha P. Chandrakasan Independent Director since: 2019 Age: 50 Committee(s): None Professional Experience and Background Dr. Chandrakasan has served as the Dean of the School of Engineering at Massachusetts Institute of Technology, or MIT, a private research university, since 2017, and the Vannevar Bush Professor of Electrical Engineering and Computer Science since 2003.
+He also co-chairs the MIT-IBM Watson AI Lak and chairs the MIT-SenseTime Alliance on Artificial Intelligence and J-Clinic, Abdul Latif Jameel Clinic for Machine Learning in Health at MIT.
+From July 20 to June 2017, Dr. Chandrakasan was the head of MIT's Department of Electr Engineering and Computer Science (EECS).
+He is an IEEE fellow, and in 20 he was elected to the National Academy of Engineering.
+Key Qualifications and Expertise the 011 ical We believe Dr. Chandrakasan's qualifications to serve on our Board of Direct include his deep understanding of complex technologies and experience drivi innovation.
+Other Public Company Boards

-Bruce R. Evans

-Mr. Evans has served in various positions with Summit Partners, a growth equity, venture capital and credit investment firm, since 1986, including most recently as Chairman of Summit Partners' Board, and as Senior Advisor to the firm.
-From 2011 to December 2017, he served as Managing Director and Chairman of Summit Partners' Board.
-From 1999 to 2011, he was one of Summit Partners' Co-Managing Partners.
-During his 32 years with Summit Partners, Mr. Evans has served as a member of the boards of directors of over 30 technology and other growth industry companies in the U.S. and Europe, including 14 public companies.
-In addition, Mr. Evans is Chairman of the Vanderbilt University Board of Trust and the former Chairman of Vanderbilt's Investment Committee.

-We believe Mr. Evans' qualifications to serve on our Board of Directors include his financial and management expertise, including his investing experience in the technology sector and his experience with acquisitions and other transactions.

-Current

-Casa Systems, Inc.

-FleetCor Technologies, Inc. (until 2014)

-Edward H. Frank